Tenkeli

 Tenkeli (Тенкели) is an urban-type settlement in the Sakha Republic, Russia.
-It was created in the 1960s as a mining settlement exploiting lead deposits.
+It was created in the 1960s as a mining settlement exploiting tin deposits.
 In 1973 the village was granted urban locality status.
 Until 1989 it had a population of about 3 000 inhabitants but in 1995 mining in the area was deemed unprofitable and the settlement was abandoned.